Hands off 'Game of Thrones', says U.S. ambassador to Australians

 Based on the books by George R. R. Martin, the show follows a vast cast of characters fighting for control of the throne in the fictional world of Westeros.

-"If the 4 million people who watched Game of Thrones legally had been illegal downloaders - the show would be off the air and there would never have been a season 3," Bleich said. ($1 = 0.9697 Australian dollars) (Reporting By Thuy Ong; Editing by Elaine Lies and Robert Birsel)
+"If the 4 million people who watched Game of Thrones legally had been illegal downloaders - the show would be off the air and there would never have been a season 3," Bleich said.
+(Reporting By Thuy Ong; Editing by Elaine Lies and Robert Birsel)